Feeding habits

 The sequence of mating activities is usually initiated by the female, which gives off specific odorous substances (pheromones) that attract males, sometimes even before she emerges from the pupa.
 These are detected by structures (scent sensilla) on the male’s antennae.
 Males with very large, feathery antennae, such as those of the giant silkworm moths, can locate females from 5 to 6 km (3 to 4 miles) away and may form courting swarms about them.
 A species may have a particular time of day or night for this release of pheromones.
 Males of some species, such as the European ghost moth (Hepialus humuli), at dusk may form dancing swarms into which the females fly.

 Once the male has located the female, a more or less elaborate courtship may ensue.
-The sight of characteristic colours and patterns may be a requisite for this among the brightly coloured butterflies.
+The sight of characteristic colors and patterns may be a requisite for this among the brightly colored butterflies.
 Male pheromones also may play an essential part.
 Distributed from special scent scales (androconia) on the wings, body, or legs, the pheromones ensure the receptivity of the female.
 Finally, the accessory genitalic structures must fit together, not only mechanically but also in such a way that stimulates sensory nerve organs of the female.
 Some butterfly courtships are very active.
 In the sulphurs, for example, the male and female fly high in the air, with elaborate behavioral sequences in which each act serves as a stimulus for the next act.
 Such highly specific sequences are important barriers to hybridization between otherwise similar species.

-The males of many species show definite territorial behaviour, defending a particular perch and area against the intrusion of other males but darting out at passing females.
-Among butterflies, certain admirals (Limenitis), coppers (Lycaena), and hackberry butterflies (Asterocampa) are noted for this behaviour.
+The males of many species show definite territorial behavior, defending a particular perch and area against the intrusion of other males but darting out at passing females.
+Among butterflies, certain admirals (Limenitis), coppers (Lycaena), and hackberry butterflies (Asterocampa) are noted for this behavior.
 Congregations of males of many butterflies about hilltops may have a certain territorial and premating function.
 So may the large aggregations of various butterflies living in wet places.

 Migration